-Appendix D: ScalePlex
+Appendix C: ScalePlex

-D.1.
+C.1.
 Overview

 ScaleBio Seq Suite: RNA v1.6 (or later) provides support for the ScalePlex product within the ScaleRNA workflow.
-This is inclusive for extended throughput as well, and supports the full suite of processing and merging described in Appendix B. ScalePlex enables a higher degree of sample multiplexing by labeling material in fixation prior to loading onto the RT plate.
+This is inclusive for extended throughput, and as of v2.0 or later Quantum as well.
+ScalePlex enables a higher degree of sample multiplexing by labeling material in fixation prior to loading onto the RT plate.
 Each well of the ScalePlex Oligo Plate is loaded with two ScalePlex oligos that, in combination, uniquely mark cells from that well.
-Each column and row have their own specific ScalePlex oligo associated, and their intersect per well dictates the expected combination which are used for counting and final assignment (represented in Figure D.1.).
-These oligo labels then propagate through the indexing strategy alongside the mRNA material per cell and are amplified after the workflow is completed into their own uniquely indexed library.
-The i7 sequence of the resultant library is specific to the ScalePlex fraction while the i5 index sequence is the same as the mRNA and corresponds to the well of the PCR plate the cell is from (Figure D.2.)
+Each column and row have their own specific ScalePlex oligo associated, and their intersect per well dictates the expected combination which are used for counting and final assignment (represented in Figure C.1.).
+Cells from ScalePlex fixation are pooled, and this pool is then loaded into the RT plate.